 We promised we would disclose my (Gerard) successful nutrition strategy.
 Well, here it is!
 First a ‘few’ comments, the nutrition schedule is at the bottom.
+Also, it’s important to mention that we have several pigeon racing strategies that we circulate throughout the year.
+We keep improving on them every year.

 Nutrition for pigeons